 About me

-My name is Jordi and I am currently working as a research fellow in theoretical (space) plasma physics in the Solar and Magnetospheric Theory Group at the University of St Andrews (UK).
-Here, the main focus of my work is on oscillations and instabilities of magnetohydrodynamic equilibria and the process of magnetic reconnection.
+Currently, I am working as a research fellow in theoretical (space) plasma physics at the Centre for mathematical Plasma Astrophysics at KU Leuven (Belgium).
+Here, the main focus of my work is on the application of spectroscopic methods for multifluid plasma models to the process of magnetic reconnection.

 My research interests include, but are not limited to